The right choice of paving determines how your house, terrace and garden will look

 Smaller formats = more playful composition.

-3. Surface and texture: feeling underfoot
+3. Surface and texture: the feeling underfoot

 Stone imitation → natural impression, ideal for greenery.